hilmanski/freeStuffDev/content/stuff/hackerrank.md

 snippet="HackerRank is the market-leading technical assessment and remote interview solution for hiring developers." tags = ["learning-resources"," preparation"," recruitment"]
 +++
-Free competitive programming challenges for Java, C++, PHP, Python, SQL, JavaScript
+Sign up for free and get better at your Problem-Solving skills.
+There are Free competitive programming challenges in  Java, C++, PHP, Python, SQL, JavaScript, Algos, Data Structures and AI.